|THE “BIG REGISTRY:” THE BOOMING SEX OFFENDER INDUSTRY

 Congress “1.5 million missing kids annually” and claiming our land is “littered with mutilated, decapitated, raped and

-as young as age 14 to be listed on the national sex offender registry .
-Despite the mounting criticisms and
+young as age 14 to be listed on the national sex offender registry .
+Despite the mounting criticisms and articles

-articles showing teens are indeed placed on the registry for consensual offenses, John Walsh still denies the AWA
+showing teens are indeed placed on the registry for consensual offenses, John Walsh still denies the AWA would do

-would do that, claiming it is only for those who “physically or violently offended someone and you’re a repeat
+that, claiming it is only for those who “physically or violently offended someone and you’re a repeat offender.”
+In his

-offender.”
-In his recent interview, Walsh propagates another myth, claiming the registry has lost track of 100,000
+recent interview, Walsh propagates another myth, claiming the registry has lost track of 100,000 “level three sex

-“level three sex offenders” .
-The “100,000 missing sex offenders” claim is just one of the many myths used to
+offenders” .
+The “100,000 missing sex offenders” claim is just one of the many myths used to justify high-priced,

 LOBBYING THE INDUSTRY

-shock and scare the public .
-Inflated statistics, such as the “Goldilocks Number ,” are created to justify the
+and scare the public .
+Inflated statistics, such as the “Goldilocks Number ,” are created to justify the need for

-need for their products.
-John Walsh had stated on ABC’s Nightline there are “100,000 missing level three sex
+their products.
+John Walsh had stated on ABC’s Nightline there are “100,000 missing level three sex offenders .”

-offenders .”
-Chris Hansen of NBC Dateline’s controversial “To Catch a Predator” series claimed there were
+Chris Hansen of NBC Dateline’s controversial “To Catch a Predator” series claimed there were “50,000 internet

-“50,000 internet predators” online at anyone time .
-Many of these inflated statistics can be found on various
+predators” online at anyone time .
+Many of these inflated statistics can be found on various websites promoting their

-(PFML).
-This study, conducted in 2002, relied on a telephone call to states to ask how many sex offenders were
+This study, conducted in 2002, relied on a telephone call to states to ask how many sex offenders were complying with

 Many of the sites that promote the Big Registry go beyond inflating (or creating) statistics; many actively attack or

-to have a research study proving Megan’s Law ineffective suppressed .
-Later, Kanka released a statement
+have a research study proving Megan’s Law ineffective suppressed .
+Later, Kanka released a statement claiming

-claiming Megan’s law was never intended to be a crime deterrent, claiming the purpose of the registry was to
+Megan’s law was never intended to be a crime deterrent, claiming the purpose of the registry was to increase public

 FEAR MONGERS AND TEAR JERKERS